Japanese mahjong yaku

 In Japanese mahjong, yaku (役) is a condition that determines the value of the player's hand.
 It is essential to know the yaku for game strategy, since a player must have a minimum of one yaku in their hand in order to legally win a hand.
 Each yaku has a specific han value.
 Yaku conditions may be combined to produce hands of greater value.
-The game also features dora, that allow a hand to add han value, but that cannot count as yaku.
-Altogether, a hand's points value increases exponentially with every han a hand contains.
+A hand's han value is also increased by the presence of dora, but they do not count as yaku.
+Altogether, a hand's points value increases exponentially with every han.

 Overview

 Yaku are somewhat similar to poker hands.
 They fit certain patterns based on the numbers or types of tiles included, as well as the relative value of the tiles.
-Unlike poker, however, multiple hand types may be combined to produce hands of greater value.
+Unlike poker, however, multiple yaku may be combined to produce hands of greater value.
+The same applies to limit hands or yakuman, which separate from yaku and dora.

-Yaku is divided into three categories: